ZinoBr/StaPLR_missing_in_multiple_views/README.md

 ### Manual for Running the Simulation in R in a cluster computer environment

 There are two types of documents.
 The first type are the R syntaxes (.R files), which provide the code for R to run the simulations and return the output in a file saved in the cluster computer environment used.
 The second type are shell scripts (.txt files) which are needed to assign the tasks of the R syntax to the available nodes of the cluster computer system.
-To run one of the R syntaxes the shell scripts are used to initialize the process.
+The shell scripts are used to initialize the process of running the R Syntaxes.

 Note that before personal use of the R syntaxes and batch scripts, both must be adjusted and the required R packages downloaded to the cluster computing environment.
 The required modifications include the following parts: